cletter7/lbSlider/README.md

 .slider-wrap block is not necessary, but I use it to absolute position arrows.
 Arrows shouldn't be inside #slider, because it has overflow: hidden property.
+All slides should have same width for correct displaying.

 ### CSS